For this tutorial we do not offer a free download of the pattern.

 ![]() |

-Glue one of the P5 pieces on the seam line with double-sided tape 1.5 cm from the bottom of piece P1 .
+Glue one of the P5 pieces along the seam line with double-sided tape 1.5 cm from the bottom of piece P1 .
 Flatten the glue with a steel roller.

 ![]() |